 Protect animal welfare and prevent handler burnout

-A therapy animal only stays helpful if the work stays humane.
-Once the animal starts wearing down, the risk is not just a flatter visit.
-Safety starts slipping for the teen, the handler, and the animal.
+A therapy animal only stays useful when the work stays humane.
+Once the animal starts wearing down, the cost is more than a flatter visit.

 Workload limits, stress signals, and recovery routines

-- Set the limit: Decide how many visits, how long, and how often before the animal needs a break.
+- Set the boundary: Decide how many visits, how long, and how often before the animal needs a break.

 - Watch the signs: Look for stress, withdrawal, freezing, restlessness, or a sudden change in behavior.